reasonml/reasonml.github.io/docs/let-binding.md

 ## Binding Shadowing

 The above restriction might sound unpractical at first.
-How are would you change a value then?
+How would you change a value then?
 Usually, 2 ways:

 The first is to realize that many times, what you want isn't to mutate a variable's value.
 For example, in JavaScript: